There is a lot of information on these pages so it can take a little while for all of it to load. Please be patient.

 This is an archive of educational materials relating to cell phones and privacy.

-There is a lot of information on these pages so it can take a little while for all of it to load.
-Please be patient.
 In addition to the concerns about bureaucracy out of control, inexpensive Cell Phone Spyware has... read more

 Edward Snowden - Your phone can be used to spy on you, even when you think it's turned off.